Quick Start for Confluent Cloud Provider Integration¶

 In this step, you will update the trust policy in the AWS account with Confluent IAM role configurations.
 This allows the Confluent IAM role to assume the role in your AWS account.

-(Optional) In Confluent Cloud console, copy the updated
+- In Confluent Cloud Console, copy the

 Trust-policy.json